gstamatelat/simple-graph/README.md

 A simple graph interface for Java 6.

+Useful when Java 6 is required, for assignments, simple projects etc.

 | Class                          | Directed | Weighted | Mutable  |
 | :----------------------------- | :------- | :------- | :------- |
 | `Graph`                        |          |          |          |